-You choose when you're working, not your clients.
+You decide when you work — not your clients.

 As I said above, freelancing is a wild ride.
-There were many points throughout my first year of freelancing, where I felt like I wasn’t improving or that I wasn’t where I needed to be with my business.
-The first year is when many freelancers get caught up in the comparison game — and believe me, I did and still do sometimes.
+There were many points throughout my first year of freelancing when I felt like I wasn’t improving or that I wasn’t where I needed to be with my business.
+The first year is when many freelancers get caught up in the compare and despair game — and believe me, I did and still do sometimes.

 But the thing is, just because you don’t feel like you’re where you want to be with your business or that you still have much to learn doesn’t mean you’re failing.
 The path from where you are now to where you want to be is not necessarily linear.
 There will be twists and turns and pivots and decisions.

-Like with anything in life, you will make mistakes.
+Like with anything in life, you’ll make mistakes.
 That’s the reality.

 I’ve made plenty of mistakes in my career that have kept me up at night.
 But that’s not a productive nor healthy way to live, is it?